ksngits/web/firebase/README.md

-#simple firebase impl for internal purpose
+# POC firebase base for p8c8
+# getting the data structure in place